Home » Horiatiki Salad

 How To Make Horiatiki Salad

-2. Combine the chopped tomatoes, sliced cucumber, bell pepper, red onion, and Kalamata olives in a large salad bowl.
+Add the chopped tomatoes, cucumber, bell pepper, red onion, and Kalamata olives to a large salad bowl.
+Gently mix them together with salad hands so the vegetables stay intact and colorful.

-3. Whisk together the olive oil, red wine vinegar, and oregano in a small bowl.
-Drizzle this over the vegetables and toss everything together to coat well.
+Whisk the olive oil, red wine vinegar, and oregano in a small bowl.

-5. Transfer the salad to a serving bowl and present it to your guests.
+Transfer the salad to a serving bowl and present it immediately so you can enjoy the freshest taste and crispest texture.

 Chef Jenn’s Tips